Corporate Governance: Supply Chain Sustainability Risk Analysis in Latvia

 EU legal framework – minimum requirements

-On 23 February 2022, the European Commission adopted a proposal for a Directive on Corporate Sustainability Due Diligence thus expanding the EU common rules on corporate sustainability.
-The new directive must be looked at by observing that there are already several EU legislative acts, which tackle sustainability issues, for example:
+On 23 February 2022, the European Commission adopted a proposal for a Directive on corporate sustainability due diligence thus expanding the EU common rules on corporate sustainability.
+The new Directive must be looked at by observing that there is already a number of EU legislative acts, which tackle sustainability issues, for example:

 • Non-financial Reporting Directive, 2014 (NFRD);